airshipit/shipyard/src/bin/shipyard_airflow/README.md

 # Shipyard
-Shipyard is the directed acyclic graph controller for Kubernetes and OpenStack control plane life cycle management, and a component of the Undercloud Platform (UCP).
+Shipyard is the directed acyclic graph controller for Kubernetes and OpenStack control plane life cycle management, and a component of the Airship Undercloud Platform (UCP).

-Shipyard provides the entrypoint for the following aspects of the control plane established by the UCP:
+Shipyard provides the entrypoint for the following aspects of the control plane established by the Airship:

 <dl>
     <dt>